 Making A Modern Case For .45

-As I’ve mentioned in previous articles, the 2 calibers I carry on duty are either .45 ACP and 357 Sig.
+As I’ve mentioned in previous articles, the two calibers I carry on duty are either .45 ACP and 357 Sig.
 While the .45 has been a long used cartridge with a decorated history, it’s being overshadowed by the current age of the Wonder 9s.
 There’s a lot of outdated thinking and needless caliber debates going on, and as a direct result it’s difficult to find actual input on why .45 might be better than 9mm, so I’m going to expound on why I carry a .45 over a 9mm.
-This won’t be a 4 part post in the same vain as my other articles, just me rambling and trying to do some myth busting.
+This won’t be a four part post in the same vain as my other articles, just me rambling and trying to do some myth busting.

 And let me say: This is NOT a case for .45 being objectively better than 9mm.
 It’s simply why .45 is better for me.